Cryptocurrency: the money of the future, or a fad sure to bankrupt its many investors?

 Read the Wealthfront Review

-The free robo-advisor, M1 Finance allows you to select your own investments from thousands of stocks and funds.
-First, you choose your desired investment holdings, and invest your desired amount of money in each stock or fund.
+M1 Finance allows you to select your own investments from thousands of stocks, funds and now digital assets.
+After funding your account, you choose your desired investment holdings, and invest your preferred amount of money in each stock, fund or digital coin.
 Then, M1 handles the future management and rebalancing of your entire portfolio – in the same way that a typical robo-advisor works.

 Cryptocurrency and Block Chain ETFs